How to Invest in Africa

 - Natural Resources: Africa has an enormous amount of natural resources, ranging from oil and diamonds to gold and uranium.
 And many of these natural resources remain untapped due to a low human density along with a lack of infrastructure and financing.

 - Large Population: Africa's population represents approximately 14.72% of the world's total population with about a billion inhabitants in more than 60 territories.
-This creates a huge opportunity for consumer goods, such as telecommunications and banking.
+It creates a huge opportunity for consumer goods, such as telecommunications and banking.

 - Relatively Undeveloped: Africa remains relatively undeveloped with per capita income that lags the rest of the world.
-This means that there may be enormous opportunity for growth in the future as its population grows and becomes more wealthy.
+It means that there may be enormous opportunity for growth in the future as its population grows and becomes more wealthy.

 Risks of investing in Africa include: